-Have you ever noticed a small charge to a company you don’t recognize on your
+Have you ever noticed a small charge to a company you don’t recognize on your credit card statement?

+You then look at last month’s statement, and find the same credit card charge.
 And going back, you see that charge has been there month after month after month…

 The charge is often for $9.95, $14.95 or $19.95 each month.
 These are called small, recurring credit card charges and experts say they have increased dramatically over the past six months.